 Essentially, the Ryzen chips are better at hyper-threading across their eight (so far) cores, enabling more actions per clock than before.

-High-level capabilities aside, here are the highlights for each of the three new Ryzen 7 chips:
+High-level capabilities aside, here are the highlights for the two upcoming Ryzen Threadripper chips:

 - AMD Ryzen 7 1800x – 3.6GHz (up to 4GHz); octa-core; Extended Frequency Range (XFR) with better cooling; 95 Watt TDP